Strick87/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/7811357f-f0c2-405b-9d84-3a3cd58c759c)

+1.INTAKE

-1. Intake-The stage where a ticket is created and logged into the system by an end-user or admin.
+The stage where a ticket is created and logged into the system by an end-user or admin.
 This could be through a web form, email, phone, or direct interaction.